pokt-network/pocket/utility/doc/PROTOCOL_SESSION.md

 ## Session Creation Flow

-The following is a simplified flow of the session creation flow for illustrative purposes only.
+The following is a simplification of the session creation flow for illustrative purposes only.

 See [session.go](../session.go) and [session_test.go](../session_test.go) for the full implementation.